mdalisouayah/Reddit/README.md

 ### Setting the model:

 The problem has been defined as a classification problem.
 Accordingly, several models have been considered.
-As for the 'text extraction' technique, the **countVectorizer** and the **TfidfVectorizer** were put to compete.
+As for the NLP 'text extraction' technique, the **countVectorizer** and the **TfidfVectorizer** were put to compete.
 As for the classification model, the **Multitnomial Naive Bayes** and the **logistic regression** were put to compete.

 #### Feature creation: